Canadadry/zui/readme.md

-Children are stored as an **intrusive linked list of indices** into the tree's `nodes` array: each node points to `first_children` / `last_children`, and siblings are chained through `next`. (`link_child` is currently a placeholder, so these links are populated directly — see *Usage*.)
+Children are stored as an **intrusive linked list of indices** into the tree's `nodes` array: each node points to `first_children` / `last_children`, and siblings are chained through `next`. (`link_child` is currently a placeholder, so when you build nodes by hand these links must be populated directly — see *Building nodes manually*.
+The `Builder` does this for you.)

 ### Sizing kinds